Why Teens Need Privacy: Understanding the Importance

 Earning Privacy Through Responsibility

-Navigating Online Privacy with Guidance
+Online Privacy with Guidance

 If you have concerns, it’s better to initiate a conversation rather than covertly monitoring their online activity.
 “If something feels wrong, have a discussion with your child instead of secretly checking their phone or computer,” suggests Dr. Lamson.
 This approach fosters open communication and trust, essential elements in navigating the complexities of adolescence.